EttusResearch/uhd/host/docs/sync.rst

 .. contents:: Table of Contents

-The following application notes explain how to synchronize multiple USRPs with the goal of transmitting or receiving time-aligned samples for MIMO or other applications requiring multiple USRPs operating synchronously.
+The following application notes explain how to synchronize multiple USRP devices with the goal of transmitting or receiving time-aligned samples for MIMO or other applications requiring multiple USRP devices operating synchronously.

 **Note:** The following synchronization notes do not apply to USRP1, which does not support the advanced features available in newer products.